Kishi85/acertmgr/README.md

 First, you need to provide two key files for the ACME protocol:
   * The account key is expected at `/etc/acme/account.key`
   * The domain key is expected at `/etc/acme/server.key` (Note: only one domain key is required for all domains used in the same instance of acertmgr)
-  * If you are missing these keys, you can create them using `openssl genrsa 4096 > /etc/acme/account.key` and `openssl genrsa 4096 > /etc/acme/server.key` respectively
+  * If you are missing these keys, they will be created for you or you can create them using `openssl genrsa 4096 > /etc/acme/account.key` and `openssl genrsa 4096 > /etc/acme/server.key` respectively
   * Do not forget to set proper permissions of the keys using `chmod 0400 /etc/acme/*.key`

 Secondly, you should download the letsencrypt CA certificate: